ucbext/cs900/program3/instructions.md

 Any iterative algorithm can be written in a recursive manner as well.
 Implement linear search, but recursively.
 Implement the following function:

-- `int linear_search(int array[], int size, int value)`: implements the linear search algorithm, but recursively.
+- `int linear_search(const std::vector<int>& haystack, int needle)`: implements the linear search algorithm, but recursively.
 Returns the index where `value` was found or -1 if `value` was not found.

 Note: it may help to have a second function where you do the actual recursion.